robusta-dev/robusta/docs/configuration/ai-analysis.rst

 Before we proceed, you must follow the instructions above and configure Holmes.

+Once everything is setup:

-1. Let's deploy a crashing pod to simulate an issue.
+1. Ddeploy a crashing pod to simulate an issue.

 .. code-block:: yaml